nginxinc/nginx-ingress-workshops/Plus/labs/lab10/readme.md

 2. Check the Plus Dashboard, the Cafe HTTP Zone should now be gone.

-3. Start a fresh Cafe Demo, deploy the mTLS enabled pods and services and Virtual Server manifests:
+3. Start a fresh Cafe Demo, deploy the TLS enabled pods and services and Virtual Server manifests:

     ```bash
     kubectl apply -f lab10/cafe-mtls.yaml